chamnap/javascript_style_guide/README.md

 ## JavaScript Style Guide - Abstract
-I see a lot of new or existing JavaScript developers are not coding in the proper way.
+I see a lot of new or existing JavaScript developers are not coding in the proper way in my office.
 I always see things which can be improved on their codebase, but I can't help them much because I moved to the most busiest Ruby team.
-I understand that JavaScript is the most misunderstood language, but many people is able to catch it up at the beginner level quite easily in my office.
+I understand that JavaScript is the most misunderstood language, but many people is able to catch it up fairly well.

 Two years before I left JavaScript, I was intended to do presentation about what are the most common mistakes in the my office.
 However, I failed to do it because of some reasons.
 A few months ago I see there are a [Ruby](#https://github.com/bbatsov/ruby-style-guide) and [Rails](#https://github.com/bbatsov/rails-style-guide) Style Guide.
 I think I should do one on JavaScript Style Guide.